semantifyit/actions-spec/README.md

 # Introduction
 The schema.org vocabulary is a de facto industrial standard for creating semantically annotated data.
 The vocabulary with its actions subset that allows to describe not only entities on the web, but also actions that can be taken on them.
-This specification puts schema.org actions into a web services perspective by restricting and extending it with the help of the [domain specification](#domain-specification) process for the annotation of HTTP APIs.
+The Web Service Annotation with Schema.org (WASA) language puts schema.org actions into a web services perspective by restricting and extending it with the help of the [domain specification](#domain-specification) process for the annotation of HTTP APIs.

-?> _TODO_ add namespace
+The WASA language sees Web APIs as a collection of actions that can be taken on a resource.
+These actions can be linked explicitly, allowing clients to achieve certain goals without hardcoding the orchestration of these actions (i.e. order of action invocation).
+As a domain model to describe input and output parameters, we use schema.org and its extensions.
+A Web API publisher can define constraints over the input and output of an action with SHACL shapes.

+?> The namespace of WASA language is **http://vocab.sti2.at/wasa/**.
+The suggested prefix is **wasa**.

+Below we first introduce the domain specification approach and domain-specific patterns.
+Afterwards we show the relevant types and properties of schema.org for action annotation.
+We also explain the usage of WASA language from a practical perspective and give some use cases for the potential usage of annotated Web APIs.

 # Domain Specification